 About Northwest Folklife

-Northwest Folklife depends on donations from generous individuals, foundations, government, and corporate partners in order to meet operating expenses, produce the annual Festival, and maintain year-round educational programs and events.
+Northwest Folklife depends on donations from generous individuals, foundations, government, and corporate partners in order to meet operating expenses.

-Families with children won’t want to miss Discovery Zone in the Next 50 Pavilion with dozens of craft booths, open Friday-Monday from 11:00 am–6:00 pm.
+Families with children won’t want to miss Discovery Zone in the Next 50 Pavilion with dozens of craft booths, open daily from 11:00 am–5:00 pm.

 Volunteers are an essential part of the Northwest Folklife Festival and receive discounted merchandise and other perks.
 The application process closes in early May.
 However, feel free to visit the Volunteer Registration area in the Next 50 Pavilion (next to the Monorail) during the Festival to see what shifts might still be open.

 In keeping a commitment to remove any economic barriers and ensure that everyone can experience and share in cultural traditions, the annual Northwest Folklife is presented without admission charge, creating the most inclusive, wide reaching arts experience.
 However, donations are strongly encouraged.

 When: Memorial Day Weekend, Friday-Monday.
 May 27-30, 2022.
 Rain or shine.

 Hours: Festival programming begins at 11am and concludes at 10pm from Friday until Sunday and until 9pm on Monday.
 Food vendor hours may vary.